Introduction

 Planning a Program of Study

 Few students know from the moment they decide to major in English exactly what they wish to study.
-Moreover, it is natural for interests to change over the course of time.
-The requirements of the English major are designed to provide a flexible framework for increasing skills in literary analysis, research, and writing; span of studies is as important as following particular connections.
+Moreover, it is natural for interests to change over time.
+The requirements of the English major are designed to provide a flexible framework for increasing skills in literary analysis, research, and writing; the span of studies is as important as following particular connections.
 Within that framework, the concentration and the Honors Program provide two further ways to shape the pursuit of the major.

 English majors are expected to discuss their overall program of study with their major advisor each semester.
 The effort of creating or discovering a coherent pattern in the courses selected is itself a valuable part of a literary education, and the department expects students to choose courses with an eye to breadth and variety as well as focus and coherence.